rps/livemuni/README.md

   - Click on your destination location
   - Nearby bus routes and stops are rendered with stops near your destination
-  - Stop arrival times are updated as busses approach
+  - Stop arrival times are updated as buses approach
   - Monitor bus locations as they approach the stop
   - Refresh your location if you're on the move